Remove Mortgage Late Payments from Credit Reports (2026 Guide)

 Sample CFPB complaint for mortgage late removal due to lender error

-I am requesting that the mortgage company send an update to Experian, Equifax, Transunion and all other federal credit reporting agencies to correct my credit report and remove the late payments they’ve reported to my credit report for the {Month} .
-I am also requesting that they send me a credit update letter for my records, in the event the credit bureaus re-insert the lates on my credit reports in the future.
+I am requesting that the mortgage company send an update to Experian, Equifax, TransUnion, and all other federal credit reporting agencies to correct my credit report and remove the late payments they reported.
+I am also requesting that they send me a credit update letter for my records, in the event the credit bureaus reinsert the lates on my credit report in the future.

 The key is to find a professional who will only charge you AFTER success and not charge any upfront fees.

-Over the last 20 years, I have helped clients remove hundreds of mortgage late payments from their records and have the YELP reviews to show for it
+Over the last 20 years, I have helped hundreds of happy clients remove mortgage lates & have the YELP reviews to show for it

 FREQUENTLY ASKED QUESTIONS